david-dong828/Multi_Data_Scrapers/README.md

-Purpose: to create a general spider that can scrapy data from interesting websites
+Purpose: to create spiders based on personal interest

 Requirement:
 1. spider can scrapy data from URL provided by user